 What is Pride month?

-Pride month is dedicated to honoring the voices and contributions of 2SLGBTQIA folks and bringing attention to the issues they still face.
+Pride Month is dedicated to honouring the voices and contributions of 2SLGBTQIA+ people and bringing attention to the challenges they face.

 Who does Pride celebrate?

-Pride celebrations include parades, workshops, classes, shows, concerts and other events that often occur annually in the month of June, here in Ontario and in many other parts of the world.
-The month consists of both political activism and a celebration of 2SLGBTQIA culture.
+Pride celebrations include parades, workshops, classes, shows, concerts, and other events that occur annually in June here in Ontario and many other parts of the world.
+The month consists of both political activism and a celebration of 2SLGBTQIA+ culture.

 What’s the history of Pride?

-Pride takes place in June to pay homage to the June 1969 Stonewall Riots.
-In New York City, USA, police violently raided Stonewall Inn, a pub that LGBTQ+ people would often frequent, with the intent of detaining and arresting patrons.
+Pride happens in June to remember the Stonewall Riots of June 1969.
+In New York City, USA, police violently raided a bar called Stonewall Inn, where 2SLGBTQIA+ people often gathered, with the intent of assaulting, humiliating, detaining, and arresting patrons.

-Even though same-sex marriage was legalized in 2005 in Canada, there are many ongoing issues that 2SLBGTQIA people face to this day.
-For example, many queer and trans youth face increased rates of homelessness due to unsafe and unaccepting home environments that force them out or have them be disowned.
+Even though same-sex marriage was legalized in 2005 in Canada, there are many ongoing issues that 2SLGBTQIA+ people face to this day.
+For example, trans and queer youth are more likely to struggle with suicide ideation and attempt than cisgender and straight youth.

-To support the queer and trans community, read and learn about the ongoing issues that still affect 2SLGBTQIA people.
-Make sure you respect people’s preferred pronouns (e.g., they/them, she/her, he/him).
+To support the queer and trans community, read and learn about the ongoing issues that still affect them.
+Ensure you respect people’s pronouns (e.g., they/them, she/her, he/him).
 There are also many organizations that focus directly on the issues faced by the queer community that you can support or volunteer at.

 For further readings and resources, check out the links below: